tecolicom/Text-ANSI-Fold/README.md

     If the value is reference to subroutine, its result is used as a prefix string.

+    The **fold** function does not complain if the result of adding a prefix string is longer than the original text.
+The caller must be very careful because of the possibility of an infinite loop.

 - **ambiguous** => `narrow` or `wide`

     Tells how to treat Unicode East Asian ambiguous characters.
 Default